Remuneration strikes matter: Just ask Macquarie! Here’s why they matter and how to get one at an AGM

-This AGM season, like any other, a remuneration strike is one of few notable things that may happen at a company’s AGM.
-We thought we’d write about what it is, what they mean and even forecast companies where we might see it.
+At each AGM, remuneration strike is one of few notable things that may happen and make headlines.
+This is particularly true when a company has not had one in a while – like Macquarie (ASX:MQG) only yesterday.
+We thought we’d write about what remuneration strikes are, what they mean and even forecast companies where we might see it.

 What is a remuneration strike and how it works